How it works

 Get a head start with survey templates written by our research experts.

 Need help with the Attest platform?
 Get answers and chat with the team.

-We asked these burning questions and many more to get a detailed, comprehensive, fresh and evolving understanding of UK consumers.
+We ask these burning questionns and many more to get a detailed, comprehensive, fresh and evolving unnderstanding of UK consumers.

-Here is what we’ve learned, based on Attest research with 1000 people in early June 2017 (full methodology below).
+Here is what we’ve learned, based on Attest research with 1000 UK consumers in August 2018.

 August 31, 2017